yusufm/smallfactory/docs/developers/git-workflow.md

 - `SF_GIT_PULL_ALLOW_UNTRACKED` (default ON)
   - If ON, safe pull ignores untracked files but aborts on any other local changes.
   - If OFF (`0`), any local changes (including untracked) abort the pull.
+- `SF_GIT_PULL_TTL_SEC` (default 10)
+  - Rate-limits `git fetch` calls when checking if the repo is behind upstream.
+  - Larger values reduce network usage at the cost of slightly staler remote state.
 - `SF_GIT_DISABLED` (default OFF)
   - If ON, disables git orchestration entirely; mutations run without pull/commit/push.